A Welcoming Hub for Iraqi Culture and Community

 On October 29, 2022, the Iraqi Canadian Society successfully held its 11th General Conference, marked by an engaged turnout from members of the Iraqi community.

 During the event, participants voted to elect a new administrative board to lead the Society in its next chapter.
-Iman Baktash was re-elected as President, with Riad Al-Imam continuing as Vice President.
-The conference also resulted in the formation of several key committees, including Finance, Culture & Media, Grants, and Relations, each composed of dedicated volunteers and community leaders.
+Eman Baktash was re-elected as President, with Riad Al-Imam continuing as Vice President.
+The conference also led to the formation of several key committees, including Finance, Culture & Media, Grants, and Relations, each composed of dedicated volunteers and community leaders.

 The event highlighted the continued commitment of the Society to transparency, community engagement, and strategic planning to support the needs and aspirations of Iraqi Canadians across the country.